 Our first mission is to explore something you probably don’t know: Tuscan syrah.
 We head to the master: Tenimenti Luigi d’Alessandro.
 In the 1980s, the owner of this 300-year-old farm spearheaded groundbreaking research (with professor Attilio Scienza) on syrah in the dry Cortona environment, which kicked off a surge of winery investments in the area.
 You’ll see why folks are enthusiastic when you taste their three syrahs (and two viogniers), made in consultation with a Rhone and Barolo winemaker: Christine Verney of Domaine Georges Vernay and Luca Corrado of Vietti.

-Next, it’s on to Castello di Magione, an impressive castle on Lake Trasimeno that once belonged to the Knights Templar.
+Next, we begin the Umbria part of this wine tour as we venture on to Castello di Magione, an impressive castle on Lake Trasimeno that once belonged to the Knights Templar.
 In its restored cellar, wine is again being made, ranging from fresh white grechetto to powerful cabernet to nectar-like vin santo.
 The day concludes in Bevagna, our base for the next few days.
 Located on the Appian Way, a Roman thoroughfare, the town holds many traces of its Roman past, including a mosaic floor decorated with delightful sea creatures.